objectscript/RabbitMQ-Ensemble-adapter/README.md

 Set props = api.readMessageString()
 ```

-`props` would be filled with message metainformation, not that you don't need to init it on InterSystems side before calling RabbitMQ.
+`props` would be filled with message metainformation, note that you don't need to initialize it on the InterSystems side before calling RabbitMQ.

 #### Props

+Elements appearing in `props`.
+All of them besides first and second are optional.
+Conversion from list into `RabbitMQ.Message` is available in the `ListToMessage` method of `RabbitMQ.InboundAdapter` class.

 | Position | Name            | Description                                                   |
 |----------|-----------------|---------------------------------------------------------------|